chienhungchen/portfolio/blog/_posts/2013-08-29-javascript-shorthand-tricks.markdown

 Also, keep in mind here that waiting for the $(document).ready(); to execute your code may not always be the best thing to do.
 There are times when your code doesn't need to wait for the document to be ready (hint: look at jQuery's [on()][jquery_on_function] function).

 Thanks for reading and feel free to follow my [Twitter][twitter] for random tweets and updates on my blog and my [Github][github] for some of my projects.
+Comment below and tell me about your favorite JS tricks and shorthands!

 [jquery_on_function]: http://api.jquery.com/on/
 [github]: https://github.com/chienhungchen